rickliujh/child-attention-training/README.md

 you can see the results and results of each training, as well as the performance statistics in a period of time.

-### notice
+### Notice

-**The software has not been developed yet.
+The software has not been developed yet.
-If you want to test the software, please refer to the "How to Run" below.**
+If you want to test the software, please refer to the "How to Run" below.

 ## ToDo List